8 Best Breadmakers in Australia (2025)

 Wattage: 730W

 The Breville Baker’s Dozen Bread Maker gets its name from the 13 preset programs.
-In case you are still out of the bandwagon, “Baker’s Dozen” means thirteen. the bread maker is our top pick for the longest delay start timer with its 15-hour delay.
+If you are still unfamiliar with the term, “Baker’s Dozen” means thirteen.
+The bread maker is our top pick for the most extensive delay start timer, with its 15-hour delay.
 Most breadmakers have only a 13-hour delay.

 Pros of Breville The Baker's Bread Maker